chc-database/data/docs/recording_people.md

 - ```end_month``` : Records the ending year of the relationship.
 - ```end_day``` : Records the ending year of the relationship.
 - ```note``` : Records any additional information about the relationship.
-- ```source``` : Records the source in which the relationship is attested to.
+- ```source``` : Records the source in which the relationship is attested.

 #### NOTE ON COLLECTING AFFILIATED_WITH RELATIONSHIPS
 {: .no_toc }

-As historical sources may not include all of this data, it is important to adapt one's spreadsheet to fit the nature of the source for the sake of efficient.
+As historical sources may not include all of this data, it is important to adapt one's spreadsheet to fit the nature of the source for the sake of efficiency.
 When entering data, make it clear in table headings which kind of data is being collected in the column.

 Also, the CHCD project team maintains a running list of abbreviations for the most common Christian organizations in operation in China throughout the time period of the project.
 [This list can be found here.](https://docs.google.com/spreadsheets/d/1uhnh-WsTL6cu-kHndIVEBQpXGOLv6Cq6XVPuQ5YhUos/edit?usp=sharing) Please feel free to use these abbreviations to help your data entry be more efficient